-For me, a good novel isn’t one with a highfalutin title that adds to my ‘literary knowledge’ status, but rather one that lingers, one I’m still walking around in when I put it down.
+For me, a good book isn’t one that adds to my ‘literary knowledge’ status, but rather one that lingers, one I’m still walking around in when I put it down.
 I have so many favourites but here are seven that have changed me, shaped me and fashioned my view of the world and my place in it.

 #1 Possum Magic by Mem Fox.
 Illustrated by Julie Vivas